 - SSL - Is your site secure?
 This used to be considered only important for e-commerce sites, but now it's important for every site.

 - Loading speed - How fast does your site load?
-Slower sites (large images, slideshows, or video on the home page are common issues) will have a lower rank in this category.
+Slower sites (large images, slideshows, or videos on the home page are common issues) will have a lower rank in this category.

 - Site Navigation - Your site's navigation should be organised & easy to follow (even for robots).